Experience measured in cases, not promises

 Power Generation Facilities

 Older oil- and coal-fired power plants across Nassau and Suffolk counties, including LILCO facilities in Northport, Port Jefferson, Glenwood Landing, and Far Rockaway, used massive amounts of asbestos in boiler insulation, pipe lagging, and turbine systems.
-Power plant workers, contractors, and maintenance crews who worked on or around legacy systems were routinely exposed.
+Power plant workers, contractors, and maintenance crews who worked on or around legacy systems were routinely exposed. see our guide to power plant worker asbestos claims

 Hospitals and Public Buildings